-Hydrochlorothiazide is a diuretic and antihypertensive.
+Hydrochlorothiazide USP is a diuretic and antihypertensive.
 It is the 3,4-dihydro derivative of chlorothiazide.
-Its chemical name is 6-chloro-3,4-dihydro-2H-1,2,4-benzothiadiazine-7-sulfonamide 1,1-dioxide.
-Its molecular formula is C7H8ClN3O4S2 and its structural formula is:
+It is chemically designated as 6-chloro-3,4-dihydro-2H-1,2,4-benzothiadiazine -7-sulfonamide 1,1-dioxide and has the following structural formula: